SparkPost/support-docs/support/tech-resources/transmissions-breaking-changes.md

 * Making single recipient template validation and message generation error asynchronous.
 * Making all inline content syntax validation asynchronous, impacting both single and multi-recipient transmissions.

+**September X, 2020**:

+Update to this document to outline these changes will be applied to remaining customers in USW.
+Email with subject line "XX" was sent to all impacted premium and enterprise customers.